What is the Law School Admissions Test (LSAT)?

 - LSAT scores are good for five years.
 Check individual school requirements to be sure.

 Candidates to law school should only plan on taking the LSAT once.
 All scores within the last 5 years will be reported to the law schools.
-Most schools will use the highest score for admissions purposes, though some still average scores.
-Please check with individual law schools about their policy.
+Please check with individual law schools about their policy for multiple takes.
+The highest score is most commonly used for admissions decisions.

 There is no "right" way to prepare for the LSAT.
 Most students will spend between three and six months studying for the LSAT.
 However, 97 percent of students do some sort of preparation prior to taking the LSAT.
 I recommend you start by taking an untimed practice LSAT to familiarize yourself with the question types and formatting of the exam.

-The Law School Admissions Council offers free official resources to begin preparing for the LSAT.
+The Law School Admissions Council has partnered with Khan Academy to offer FREE LSAT Prep for students.
+In addition, the LSAC offers free official resources to begin preparing for the LSAT.
 I recommend starting with LSAC to understand the exam and see where you stand.
-Also, check out their YouTube page for videos about preparing for the LSAT.

 Buy LSAT SuperPrep I and SuperPrep II.
 LSAC's Superprep series features 3 full-length exams with explanations for every single question, including why the right answer is right and the wrong answers are wrong.
 Buying both books means you will have over 600 questions with explanations written and vetted by those who actually wrote the exam, all for less than $100.
 LSAC also offers books of 10 actual LSATs for use in practice.
 These exams do not include explanations, but are a great practice resource.